Curriculum

 Details: Advancement to candidacy and thesis progression.

 Students are expected to graduate within six years of starting the program.
 Details: Six-year policy.
 In order to graduate you must submit your thesis to the Graduate Division and give a thesis seminar.
-Extending time in the program beyond six years is subject to the approval of the Bioinformatics Executive Committee.
+Extending time in the program beyond six years is subject to the approval of the Biological and Medical Informatics Executive Committee.